ejikeugba/gofcat/joss/paper.md

 erroR(RET.fit, type = "misclass")
 ```

 Table: Post-estimation tests for the proportional odds model (POM) of the retinopathy dataset, featuring hypothesis tests for lack of fit, tests for proportional odds assumption and summary/error metrics of fit.
+The significance code "*" indicates values < 0.05.

  Hypothesis Tests   |   Chi-sq    |    df       |  pr(>chi)   |